espressomd/espresso/doc/sphinx/analysis.rst

 :meth:`espressomd.analyze.Analysis.analyze_linear_momentum`

-This command returns the total linear momentum of the particles and the lattice-Boltzmann (LB) fluid, if one exists.
+This command returns the total linear momentum of the particles and the lattice Boltzmann (LB) fluid, if one exists.
 Giving the optional parameters either causes the command to ignore the contribution of LB or of the particles.